 Additional Tips for Writing the Stanford Supplemental Essays 2021-2022

 - Think about what Stanford offers beyond the name - Even though the Stanford supplemental essays 2021-2022 don’t ask an extended “why Stanford” essay, your responses are still used to determine whether you’ve done your homework and whether you’re a good fit for the school.
 Admissions officers want to be confident in their decision.
 If your essays depict you as someone who knows what you’re talking about when it comes to the majors, professors, and research opportunities, you will be more likely to gain approval.
 Carefully research what the college is looking for and frame your interests in a way that accurately captures your academic excellence, intellectual vitality, and extracurricular activities.

 - Don’t waste words - The admissions officers don’t have all day to go through your application considering they have 49,000 to read.
 This is why you need to think strategically when writing each response, especially the 50-word answers.
 Don’t waste words beating around the bush or writing general statements.
 Aim to be as specific as possible, especially regarding how wider issues hold meaning to you and how the college itself can benefit you, and of course, focusing on exactly what the prompt wants to know.

-As you take on the Stanford supplemental essays 2020-2021, think about whether it’s clear that you’re a student who would enthusiastically participate in the academic and extracurricular culture at Stanford University.
+As you take on the Stanford supplemental essays 2021-2022, think about whether it’s clear that you’re a student who would enthusiastically participate in the academic and extracurricular culture at Stanford University.
 Admissions officers should read your answers and say, “This is a student who can definitely take advantage of our exceptional majors or extracurricular offerings.”
-Conveying as much information as you can, while maintaining specificity and precision, this is your chance to show who you are and why Stanford is the perfect school for you.
-Who knows, this could be the deciding factor that puts you in the right pile for that acceptance letter.
+You want to convey as much information as you can while maintaining specificity and precision.
+This is your chance to show who you are and why Stanford is the perfect school for you!
+This could be the deciding factor that puts you in the right pile for that acceptance letter.
 Good luck!